DavidAppleyard.com

 human + humane It is said that most air crashes are the result of human error.

-Proponents of euthanasia think that it is more humane to put the terminally ill out of their misery than to prolong their suffering.
+Proponents of euthanasia hold the view that it is more humane to put the terminally ill out of their misery than to prolong their suffering.

-idle + idol (1) Many shipyards now lie idle.
+idle + idol (1) Many shipyards now stand idle.

 (2) Those who shirk work are idle.

-An idol is a person or statue worshipped by people.
+An idol is a person or statue worshipped (or idolized) by people.

-imperial + imperious The secretive Japanese imperial household has little relevance to the lives of ordinary people.
+imperial + imperious The secretive Japanese imperial household has little relevance to the lives of ordinary citizens.

 An imperious person is proud and overbearing, and expects to be obeyed.

-incredible + incredulous It's incredible that he's been struck by lightning seven times and survived!
+incredible + incredulous It's incredible that U.S. park ranger Roy Sullivan was struck by lightning seven times and always lived to tell the tale.

-I was incredulous until I read it in the Guinness Book of Records!
+I was incredulous until I read all about it in the Guinness Book of Records.

-industrial +industrious In industrial cities you'll find many factories.
+industrial + industrious In industrial cities you'll find many factories and warehouses.

 Korean workers are among the most industrious in the world.